McKeown Medical

 In the hands of a qualified aesthetic doctor, an anti-wrinkle brow lift can be a safe and effective part of a comprehensive facial rejuvenation strategy.
 It’s essential to consult with a professional to determine if this treatment is suitable for your specific needs and aesthetic goals.

 Anti-wrinkle injections are a neurotoxic protein produced by the bacterium Clostridium botulinum.
 In aesthetic medicine, it’s used in small, controlled doses to relax specific muscles.
-When injected into the muscles that pull the eyebrows down, anti-wrinkle injections causes these muscles to relax, allowing the eyebrows to lift.
+When injected into the muscles that pull the eyebrows down, anti-wrinkle injections cause these muscles to relax, allowing the eyebrows to lift.

 The anatomy of the forehead and brow area is complex, with several muscles working together to create facial expressions.
 The primary muscles targeted during an anti-wrinkle brow lift are the corrugator supercilii, procerus, and orbicularis oculi muscles.
 These muscles are responsible for pulling the eyebrows down and creating wrinkles in the forehead and between the eyebrows.